An Improved Bound for Weak Epsilon-Nets in the Plane: Preliminaries

 Notice that the previous constructions \cite{AlonChains,Chazelle,MatWag04} employed recurrence schemes in which every problem instance $(P,\eps)$ was defined over a finite point set $P$, and sought to pierce each $\eps$-heavy convex set $K\in \K(P,\eps)$ using the smallest possible number of points.
 This goal was achieved in a divide-and-conquer fashion, by tackling a number of simpler sub-instances $(P',\eps')$ with a smaller point set $P'\subset P$ and a larger parameter $\eps'>\eps$.

 To amplify our sub-quadratic bound on $f_2(\eps)$, we employ a somewhat more refined framework: each recursive instance is now endowed not only with the underlying point set $P$, but also with a certain subset of edges $\Pi\subset {P\choose 2}$ which contains a large fraction of the edges spanned by the points of $P\cap K$.
-Thus, our recurrence can advance not only by increasing the parameter $\eps$, but also by restricting the convex sets to ``include" many edges of the (typically, sparse) subset $\Pi$.
+Thus, our recurrence can advance not only by increasing the parameter $\eps$, but also by restricting the convex sets to ``include" $\Theta\left(\eps^2n^2\right)$ edges of the progressively sparser subset $\Pi$.

 \paragraph{Definition.} Let $\Pi\subset {P\choose 2}$ be a subset of edges spanned by the underlying $n$-point set $P$.
 Let $\sigma>0$.
-We say that a convex set $K$ is {\it $(\eps,\sigma)$-restricted} to the graph $(P,\Pi)$ if $P\cap K$ contains a subset $P_K$ of $\lceil \eps n\rceil$ points so that the induced subgraph $\Pi_K={P_K\choose 2}\cap \Pi$ contains at least $\sigma{\eps n\choose 2}$ edges.
+We say that a convex set $K$ is {\it $(\eps,\sigma)$-restricted} to the graph $(P,\Pi)$ if $P\cap K$ contains a subset $P_K$ of $\lceil \eps n\rceil$ points so that the induced subgraph $\Pi_K={P_K\choose 2}\cap \Pi$ contains at least $\sigma{\lceil\eps n\rceil\choose 2}$ edges.
 (In particular, each $(\eps,\sigma)$-restricted set $K$ must be $\eps$-heavy with respect to $P$.)

 Notice that the choice of the set $P_K$ may not be unique, and that $K$ may enclose additional points of $P$.
 To simplify the presentation, in the sequel we select a unique witness set $P_K$ for every convex set $K$ that is $(\eps,\sigma)$-restricted to $(P,\Pi)$.